raspberrychris/paddleboardmaster/content/post/serenelife-inflatable-stand-up-paddle-board-1.md

 ### What is the quality of the materials like?

+The board itself has drop stitch reinforced PVC.
+Making it water proof and resistant to corrosion.
+Like some of the other SUPs I have reviewed the quality level is described as “Military grade”.
+The paddleboard also has a UV resistant coating.

 ### What activities is the SereneLife Inflatable SUP suitable for?

 ## What’s included in the box?